huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Servers that receive STOP_SENDING act in accordance with section 3.5 of {{!RFC9000}}.
 Servers MAY impose implementation limits on the total number or rate of request cancellations.
-If limits are encountered, servers SHOULD close the connection with error code DOQ_EXCESSIVE_LOAD.
+If limits are encountered, servers MAY close the connection.
+In this case, servers wanting to help client debugging MAY use the error code DOQ_EXCESSIVE_LOAD.
+There is always a trade-off between helping good faith clients debug issues and allowing denial-of-service attackers to test server defenses, so depending on circumstances servers might very well chose to send different error codes.

 Note that this mechanism provides a way for secondaries to cancel a single zone transfer occurring on a given stream without having to close the QUIC